gtiwari912/Fitness-/README.md

   </tr>
 </table>

-This app serves as the **Ultimate Health and Fitness Guide** for anyone who wants to get fit and strong.
 The main goal of this app is to spread `awareness` regarding the `correct` ways of pursuing a Fitness Lifestyle rather than the fastest ways to pursue it.
 This app focuses on building a **positive attitute** towards `Fitness, Nutrition and Resistance Training`, which can be an awesome recipe for consistency!

 ## Unique Topics